BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 ####  39\.
 AWS IoT Services

 **39.1.
-“AWS IoT Services”**  means AWS IoT Core, AWS IoT Device Management, AWS IoT Device Defender, AWS IoT 1-Click, AWS IoT Events, AWS IoT Analytics, AWS IoT SiteWise, AWS IoT FleetWise , AWS IoT TwinMaker, FreeRTOS, AWS IoT ExpressLink, AWS IoT Greengrass, and AWS IoT RoboRunner.
+“AWS IoT Services”** means AWS IoT Core, AWS IoT Device Management, AWS IoT Device Defender, AWS IoT 1-Click, AWS IoT Events, AWS IoT Analytics, AWS IoT SiteWise, AWS IoT FleetWise , AWS IoT TwinMaker, FreeRTOS, AWS IoT ExpressLink, and AWS IoT Greengrass.

 **39.2**.
 AWS IoT Services are not intended for use in, or in association with, the operation of any hazardous environments or critical systems that may